cyberjohn80/100DaysOfCloud/Journey/004/Readme.md

 An Azure subscription and enough administrator permissions to deploy resource groups, virtual networks, and virtual machines.

-## Steps To Deploy Azure Container Instances
-In this walkthrough, we will create a web app that runs a Docker container.
-The Docker container contains a Welcome message.

-Azure App Service are actually a collection of four services, all of which are built to help you host and run web applications.
-The four services (Web Apps, Mobile Apps, API Apps, and Logic Apps) look different, but in the end they all operate in very similar ways.
-Web Apps are the most commonly used of the four services, and this is the service that we will be using in this lab

 #Deploy Azure Container Instances (10 min)

 In this walkthrough we create, configure, and deploy a container by using Azure Container Instances (ACI) in the Azure Portal.
 The container is a Welcome to ACI web application that displays a static HTML page.